Undergraduate Entry Pathways into Medicine in Australia: The application process

 To apply, you should seek to complete appropriate documentation by around the last working day of September, and submit payment and application to your desired universities or their relative state education authorities for consideration in the January offer rounds.

-What varies for different medical schools in Australia is their weighting of each of the ATAR, UCAT and interview.
+What varies for different medical schools in Australia is their weighting of each of the ATAR, UCAT and interviews.
 While some universities equally weigh the three criteria listed above, other universities might value a certain criterion more than the other.
-As such, university websites and the information they provide with regards to selection criteria for medicine can often be difficult to comprehend for many students.
+As such, university websites and the information they provide with regard to selection criteria for medicine can often be difficult to comprehend for many students.

 It is also important to note that ATAR entry requirements and cut-offs vary from year to year and the continuous impact of the COVID-19 pandemic renders these changes even more difficult to predict.